 The Houston law office of Attorney Brian White & Associates, P.C. can assist you in determining if your injury is covered under the Longshore & Harbor Workers’ Compensation Act or under the Jones Act.
-If you work on a vessel in navigable waters but are not classified as a “seamen,” you may be covered under the Longshore & Harbors Act.
+If you work on a vessel in navigable waters but are not classified as a “seamen,” you may be covered under the Longshore & Harbors Act, give us a call at (713) 224-4878 we offer a free initial case review.
 This Act covers workers who work on navigable waters in the U.S., or in adjoining areas used in loading, unloading, repairing, and building a vessel.
 These workers are not considered Jones Act “seamen.”

 Unlike the Jones Act, the Longshore & Harbor Act is regulated by the U.S. Labor Department and has a set schedule of benefits.
 If you are injured and cannot return to work, you are eligible to receive up to 66 2/3 of your average weekly pay.
 It’s up to the employee to file a claim and the employer must dispute the claim within 14 days or begin payment.
 An injured worker is allowed under the act to choose his own doctor.
 An employer may refer an employee to a company-approved doctor, but he is under no obligation to see that physician.

 The Longshore & Harbor Workers’ Compensation Act is designed to bridge the gap between the Jones Act, which covers all seamen, and workers covered under state workers compensation, which specifically prohibits covering anyone employed on navigable waters.
 Office staff performing clerical functions onshore are typically covered under state workers’ compensation.